33-Year-Old Shortstop – Baltimore Orioles

 J.J.
 Hardy Contract Information:

-Agreed to a three-year, $22 million contract with the Orioles in July of 2011.
+Agreed to a three-year, $40 million contract extension with the Orioles in October of 2014.

 To instantly reveal our fantasy analysis of every player – including J.J.
 Hardy – simply subscribe now.